offu/close-issue-app/README.md

 # whether the keywords are case-insensitive
 # default value is false, which means keywords are case-sensitive
 caseInsensitive: false
+# the label that will be added when the bot close an issue
+# The bot will only add a label if this property is set.
+label: "closed by bot"
 # The issue is judged to be legal if it includes all keywords from any of these two configs.
 # Or it will be closed by the app.
 ```